Anthropology of the Middle East

 Volume 12, Issue 2, Winter 2017

-Special Issue: Emerging Kinship in Changing Middle East
+Special Issue: Emerging Kinship in a Changing Middle East

 Guest edited by Soraya Tremayne